ealdorman/our-bible-api/README.md

 ### .env file

 You must create a .env in the root directory of this project to move foward!
-The .env file contains database-related variables.
+The .env file contains sensitive variables.

 Your .env file should look like the following.
-For \*\_DB_DIALECT, you may use `mysql` or any other dialect supported by [Sequelize](https://www.npmjs.com/package/sequelize).

 ```
 DEV_DB_DIALECT=yourDialect
 DEV_DB_USERNAME=yourUsername
 DEV_DB_PASSWORD=yourPassword
 DEV_DB_HOST=yourDBHost
+INFURA_RINKEBY_ENDPOINT=yourInfuraRinkebyEndpoint

 PROD_DB_DIALECT=mysql
 PROD_DB_USERNAME=yourUsername
 PROD_DB_PASSWORD=yourPassword
 PROD_DB_HOST=yourDBHost
+INFURA_MAINNET_ENDPOINT=yourInfuraMainnetEndpoint

+INFURA_PROJECT_ID=yourInfuraProjectId
+INFURA_PROJECT_SECRET=yourInfuraProjectSecret
 ```

+For \*\_DB_DIALECT, you may use `mysql` or any other dialect supported by [Sequelize](https://www.npmjs.com/package/sequelize).

+You will need an [Infura](https://infura.io/) account for the Infura-related variables.
+Just create an account, create a project, and get the info needed from the "Keys" section of your Infura project.

 ### Your database